Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Background

 \subsubsection{State Defect}

-By breaking a long trajectory into $M$ segments and keeping the control sequence, the starting state of each shooting phase is a \textit{node} state.
-Without loss of generality, we assume there is a node state at each time step, i.e., $M=N-1$.
-The \textit{defect} between the end state of previous sub-trajectory and the node state of next successive segment, $\boldsymbol{x}_{k+1}$, is defined as,
+By breaking a long trajectory into $M$ segments, with a length of $L$ for each phase, the starting state of each segment is a \textit{node} state \cite{GiftthalerIROS2018}.
+The \textit{defect} between the end state of previous sub-trajectory and the node of next successive segment, $\boldsymbol{x}_{k+1}$, is defined as,

 The linearized dynamical constraint at the node state is,